- What Is Tonsillitis?

 Home Remedies for Tonsillitis

-In case there is tonsillitis in children natural remedy techniques are present which can be tried out to reduce the infection or get relief from the pain, before opting for a doctor’s visit or choosing to carry out tonsillectomy.
+The natural remedies mentioned below can be tried out to reduce the infection or get some relief from the pain before opting for a doctor’s visit or choosing to carry out tonsillectomy.

-The be-all-end-all recipe of every household to counter any illness.
-In case of tonsillitis, this is even more effective.
-By boiling the milk and adding turmeric powder to it when it is hot, along with some pepper powder, let your child drink this before he goes to bed.
-It is quite potent in healing the inflamed tissues and the pain in the infected area.
+This remedy is the ultimate recipe of every household to counter any illness.
+In the case of tonsillitis, this is even more effective.
+Boil a cup of milk, add 1 to 2 pinch of turmeric powder to it when it is still hot.
+Then, add a pinch of pepper powder and give it a good mix.
+Let your child sip on it before going to bed.
+This remedy is quite potent in healing the inflamed tissues and can provide some relief pain, too.

-The flowers of banapsha, or neelpushpa, as they are also called are a quick herbal remedy for relieving tonsillitis pain, too.
-By adding a few flowers to milk and boiling it together, this acts as a natural way to bring relief from the pain.
+The flowers of banapsha, or neelpushpa, as they are also called can provide relief from the tonsillitis pain.
+Add a few flowers to some milk and boil it.
+This remedy is a natural way to bring relief from the pain.

-Apart from the health and nutritive benefits that carrot provides, the juice of carrots also contains anti-toxin elements that help fight the infection causing tonsillitis in the first place.
-Also, given the carminative properties, it contains, it relieves constipation, too.
+Apart from the health and nutritive benefits that carrots provide, the juice of carrots also contains anti-toxin elements that help fight the infection causing tonsillitis in the first place.
+Also, it contains carminative properties, and therefore, relieves constipation.

 This is yet another age-old remedy that has been passed down from earlier generations, and with good reason.
 Take a block of alum and powder it down.
 Mixing it with some warm water, and using the same for gargling, has shown good results in bringing down the inflammation of the tonsils and reducing the pain from the infection as well.

 How to Prevent Your Child from Getting Tonsillitis?

 Make sure the usual hygiene steps are followed where the child washes hands regularly before eating anything.
 A balanced diet in keeping a strong immunity plays a good role in preventing tonsillitis.